Calico Launch Party

 We’re calling it Calico.

-The first Calico book, That We May Live: Speculative Chinese Fiction, will be published on March 10th.
-This book collects seven short stories from mainland China and Hong Kong, all of them erring on the side of the strange, the speculative.
+The first Calico book, That We May Live: Speculative Chinese Fiction, collects seven short stories from mainland China and Hong Kong, all of them erring on the side of the strange, the speculative.
 Government mushroom housing?
 It’s got it.
 Uncanny fermented grandma teas?
 Oh yeah.
 An aging newscaster engaged in an illicit affair with her boss, who just so happens to get off to her reading the news?
 Why, but of course.

 In a country where the government provides one narrative while real life is often very different, That We May Live showcases how the speculative provides cover from which Chinese writers can challenge the government’s story and explore their own—and just how difficult it can be to discern reality from absurdity, comedy from horror.
 With works from previously untranslated writers and rising stars of international literature—all translated by some of the best Chinese translators around—in addition to being delightfully absorbing, can be thoughtfully uncomfortable reading experience when you look for the truths at the stories’ surreal edges.”